1993 Michael Jackson sexual abuse allegations: Allegations by La Toya Jackson

-On September 2, 1993, as a guest on the Today show, Jackson's sister La Toya Jackson expressed support for her brother, stating: "I stand by [Michael] one thousand percent...
+On September 2, 1993, as a guest on the Today show, Jackson's sister La Toya Jackson, who had been estranged from the Jackson family and not seen her brother for several years, expressed support for her brother, stating: "I stand by [Michael] one thousand percent...
 If you think about it, he has been convicted before a trial."
 In the same interview, she said she could not tell if the allegations were true.
 A few weeks later, on the Maury show, La Toya said Jackson was being convicted by the public without having been charged with any crime.
 She said there was nothing inappropriate about his relationship with children and that she would never believe such allegations.

-On December 8, 1993, La Toya, who had been estranged from the Jackson family and not seen her brother for several years, said Jackson was a pedophile.
+On December 8, 1993, La Toya said Jackson was a pedophile.
 She said she had seen checks made out to different boys' families and that Jackson's abuse as a child had turned him into an abuser.
 She and her then-husband Jack Gordon also said that Jackson had tried to kidnap and kill her.
 On December 9, La Toya repeated her suspicions to Katie Couric on Today: "I do know he'd have boys over all the time and they'd stay in his room for days.
 Then they would come out ...
 There'd be another boy and he'd bring someone else but never two at a time."

 La Toya said she had proof of Jackson's pedophilia and offered to disclose it for $500,000.
 A bidding war between US and UK tabloids began, but fell through when she did not produce the proof.
 The Jackson family disowned her.
 In later years she recanted the allegations, saying she had been forced to make them by her husband.
 Prior to making the allegations, Gordon had been arrested for assaulting her, and the couple divorced three years later.
 By 2003, Jackson had forgiven his sister.
 In 2009, when recanting her 1993 statements to the broadcaster Barbara Walters, she said that Jackson had not been a pedophile and had never indulged in improper relations with a child.